SaliElloh/Naive-Bayes-Word-Sense-Disambiguation-/README.md

 ##  Dataset:

-The primary dataset used in this project consists of instances of the word "plant" drawn from the British National Corpus (BNC).
+A total of six datasets were used in this project, one for each word which are **bass**, **crane**, **motion**, **palm**, **tank**, and **plant** which are drawn fom the British NAtional Corpus (BNC).
 Each instance is manually annotated with the correct sense of the word, such as plant%living or plant%factory.

+## Files:

+The repository includes six training files for each ambiguous word, aimed at determining their respective senses:
+1. bass.wsd
+2. crane.wsd
+3. motion.wsd
+4. palm.wsd
+5. tank.wsd
+6. plant.wsd
+7. WSD.py: Contains the implementation of Naive Bayes for word sense disambiguation.
+8. WSD.answers: A text file providing detailed explanations for the obtained accuracies.

 ### Data Example: